 The Dystonia Medical Research Foundation (DMRF) announced Abhimanyu Mahajan, MD, MHS, University of Cincinnati, as the latest recipient of the DMRF Clinical Fellowship Award to support training in the diagnosis and treatment of movement disorders with special expertise in dystonia.
 Dr. Mahajan’s mentor is Alberto J. Espay, MD, MSc, Professor of Neurology, Director, James J. […]

-The Dystonia Medical Research Foundation (DMRF) announced its latest post-doctoral fellowship awards to advance research toward improved dystonia treatments and a cure.
-For more than 40 years, the DMRF has funded dystonia science and created opportunities for young investigators to establish careers in this growing field.
+The Dystonia Medical Research Foundation (DMRF) and Cure Dystonia Now (CDN) announced the latest grant awards to advance research toward improved dystonia treatment options and ultimately a cure.
 Dystonia is the third most common movement disorder, affecting no fewer than 250,000 Americans and potentially millions worldwide.
 This marks the latest in an ongoing collaboration between […]

 Join us, and be a part of the global effort to find a cure for dystonia

 Neuroanatomical Substrates for Disrupted Eif2alpha Signaling in Dystonia